How much does a personal trainer cost?

-Many trainers will recommend you start coming to their gym at least once a week if not more when starting out.
+Many trainers will recommend you come to their gym at least once a week when starting.
 However, you don’t need a personal trainer for every workout.
 They are there to guide you and teach you the best methods for working out, as well as provide you with nutritional guidance to improve results.
-However, you can supplement time with them by exercising at home or by yourself at the gym, practicing the techniques you learn during training.
+However, you can supplement time with them by exercising at home or by yourself at the gym, practising the techniques you learn during training.
 Cardio workouts, such as running or biking, can be done any time and in settings that aren’t the gym for a nice change of pace.

 You can find local, qualified personal trainers in your area by using Airtasker.
 Sign up for free, and post your first task looking for a personal trainer in your area.
 You set your budget, and qualified professionals will offer their services to you.
 After reading reviews, you’ll be ready to choose the trainer that best fits your needs and style.
 Get started on Airtasker today and embark on your journey to a healthier, active lifestyle.